-Land adjoining along streams has value for wildlife habitat, filtering pollutants, and preventing erosion.
-Land along the Canandaigua Lake shoreline is susceptible to erosion which would impact the water quality of the lake.
+Land adjoining streams has value for wildlife habitat, filtering pollutants, and preventing erosion.
+Land along the Canandaigua Lake shoreline is susceptible to erosion which impacts the water quality of the lake.

 The NRI includes the following maps of Water Resources: